Here’s how to name drop a referral in a cover letter:

 Step 2: Ask for permission to mention their name in your cover letter

-Before you name drop someone in your cover letter, asking for their permission is essential.
+Before you list someone in your cover letter, ask for their permission.

 Example of an email asking someone to be a reference